It is little known in the world at large that some fairies smoke pine needles.

 For this season, the color scripts were abbreviated; they function more as color roughs of key frames.
 For each short I did six panels.
 Here is one example from "Tunnels of Fun":

 For a few of the episodes I also designed key environments.
 Here are a couple from "Tunnels of Fun" that I enjoyed working on.
 The underground tunnels were a challenge to make appealing.
 In the end, it all came back to thinking about the high end world that the pets live in, so of course they would have gems embedded in to the very ground they live on! :)

 Here are a few screen shots of "Tunnels of Fun".
 Turned out pretty cute!
 You can watch the new shorts and the previous two seasons at Disney Junior.

 From an art direction perspective, keeping colors in a certain saturation spectrum helps lighten the mood and makes the tone of the show feel airy, light, not too scary or ominous which can easily happen with underground lighting.

 I love the shine that the animators put on the gems.
 A cute touch!

 The way the pets pop out of the tunnels is fun to watch, also.
-Nice sense of being in the air and falling back down - great work!
+The animation has a nice feel of gravity - great work!

 Thanks for checking in!
 Enjoy!